vesoft-inc/nebula/docs/manual-EN/3.build-develop-and-administration/3.deploy-and-administrations/server-administration/storage-service-administration/job-manager.md

 - `40` is the job ID
 - `flush nba` indicates that a flush operation is performed on space nba
 - `finished` is the job status, which indicates that the job execution is finished and successful.
-Other job statuses are Queue, running, failed and stopped
+Other job status are Queue, running, failed and stopped
 - `12/17/19 17:21:30` is the start time, which is initially empty(Queue).
 The value is set if and only if the job status is running.
 - `12/17/19 17:21:30` is the stop time, which is empty when the job status is Queue or running.
 The value is set when the job status is finished, failed and stopped
 - `40-0` indicated that the job ID is 40, the task ID is 0
 - `192.168.8.5` shows which machine the job is running on
 - `finished` is the job status, which indicates that the job execution is finished and successful.
-Other job statuses are Queue, running, failed and stopped
+Other job status are Queue, running, failed and stopped
 - `12/17/19 17:21:30` is the start time, which can never be empty because the initial status is running
 - `12/17/19 17:21:30` is the stop time, which is empty when the job status is running.
 The value is set when the job status is finished, failed and stopped

-**Note:** There are five job statuses, i.e. QUEUE, RUNNING, FINISHED, FAILED, STOPPED.
+**Note:** There are five job status, i.e. QUEUE, RUNNING, FINISHED, FAILED, STOPPED.
 Status switching is described below:

 ```ngql
 Queue -- running -- finished -- backuped